CodeF0x/cira/readme.md

 Keep in mind to change the code as well.
 > ⚠️ Be sure to update both `HASH_SECRET` and `JWT_SECRET` to something cryptographically safe!

+If everything went well and there is no output after running the last command, cira is listening on port `8080`.

 You can also launch it in a screen or in a container, so it runs without an active shell session.